aadard/JHopkinsDScourse3Week4/README.md

 Using grep("mean",names(completeSet)) the indices for the columns containing measurements on the mean are found.
 These are extracted and stored in a new data frame.
 The same is done for measurements on the standard deviation.

-Using the split() function the complete data set is split according to the activity.
-The mean is then calculated for each variable for each activity.
+Using grep("mean",names(completeSet)) the indices for the columns containing measurements on the mean are found.
+These are extracted and stored in a new data frame.
+The same is done for measurements on the standard deviation.
+These two data frames are added together using cbind() to obtain the data frame 'meanStdData'.

-Again, using the split() function the complete data set is now split according for each subject.
-The mean is then calculated for each variable for each subject.
+Using the split() function the 'meanStdData' data set is split according to the activity and subject.
+The mean is then calculated for each variable and stored in a list.

-Finally, a tidy set is written to a text file 'tidyDataSetMean.txt' containing the mean of the variables for each subject and activity.
-The corresponding activity or subject can be found in the name of the column.
+The list obtained above is used to obtain a tidy data set.
+This tidy data set is then written out using write.table().